 I have come to believe that Sundays are best spent with wine and wonderful words.
-With this in mind, I decided to spend my Sunday with a glass of Merlot and the latest issue of Dream Catcher Magazine.
+With this in mind, I decided to spend my Sunday with a glass of Merlot and Issue 28 of Dream Catcher Magazine.
 Although I had read it before, many times, it was no less engaging today.

 Early last year, I was lucky enough to be selected as a guest editor for the magazine’s first female-focused issue.
 With two other women, I read poems linked to feminism and family as well as small moments, like a song sung before a funeral.
 It was amazing to read so much thoughtful and well-crafted work over the space of a few months – something that made our job as editors all the more difficult!